Towards standard imsets for maximal ancestral graphs: Definitions

 They are known as the \emph{parents}, \emph{siblings}, \emph{ancestors}, \emph{descendants} and \emph{district} of $v$, respectively.
 These operators are also defined disjunctively for a set of vertices $W \subseteq \mathcal{V}$.
 For example $\pa_{\G}(W) = \bigcup_{w \in W} \pa_{\G}(w)$.
 Vertices in the same district are connected by a bidirected path and this is an equivalence relation, so we can partition $\mathcal{V}$ and denote the \emph{districts} of a \emph{graph} $\G$ by $\mathcal{D}(\G)$.
 We sometimes ignore the subscript if the graph we refer to is clear, for example $\an (v)$ instead of $\an_{\G}(v)$.

-A \emph{topological ordering} is a ordering on the vertices such that if $w \in \an_\G(v)$ then $w$ proceeds $v$ in the ordering.
+A \emph{topological ordering} is an ordering on the vertices such that if $w \in \an_\G(v)$ then $w$ precedes $v$ in the ordering.
 There might be several topological orderings for any single graph.
 For an ADMG $\G$, given a subset $W \subseteq \mathcal{V}$, the \emph{induced subgraph} $\G_{W}$ is defined as the graph with vertex set $W$ and edges in $\G$ whose endpoints are both in $W$.
-Also for the district of a vertex $v$ in an induced subgraph $\G_{W}$, we may denote it by $\dis_{W}(v) : = \dis_{\G_W}(v)$.
+Also for operators on an induced subgraph $\G_{W}$, we may denote them by the shorthand (e.g.) $\dis_{W}(v) := \dis_{\G_W}(v)$ if $\G$ is clear.

+For the set of vertices $\mathcal{V}$ in an ADMG $\G$, we associate them with random variables $(X_v)_{v \in \mathcal{V}}$ which are defined in real finite dimensional probability spaces.
+Let $X_A = (X_v)_{v \in A}$; we will sometimes abuse notation by using $A$ to denote both a set of vertices and the corresponding collection of variables $X_A$.

 Graphs are associated with conditional independence relations via a separation criterion; in the case of mixed graphs we use \emph{m-separation}, which is defined in Appendix \ref{sec:msep}.
 Distributions are associated with graphs via different but equivalent Markov properties (lists of independences).
-We will use the \emph{ordered local Markov property}.
+We will use the (reduced) \emph{ordered local Markov property}.

 \begin{definition} If a set $A$ satisfies $\an_\G(A)=A$, then it is an \emph{ancestral set}.

 If $A$ is an ancestral set in an ADMG $\G$, and $v$ is a vertex in $A$ such that $\ch_\G(v) \cap A=\emptyset$, then the \emph{Markov blanket} of $v$ with respect to $A$ is defined as: \end{definition}